munnerz/acme-secrets/README.md

           servicePort: 80
 ```

-This will route all traffic for this domain on using http:// to kube-acme service.
+This example will route all traffic for this domain on using http:// to kube-acme service.
-Apart of serving the `/.well-known/acme-challenge/` to respond to the challenge requests,
+As well as serving `/.well-known/acme-challenge/` to respond to the challenge requests,
 `kube-acme` redirects all http:// traffic to https:// so it can reside on `/` path
 and make sure all non-acme-challenge traffic goes via encrypted channel.
 With this in place an acme enabled tls ingress can be created